‘This team has great potential’: As WNBA turns 25, the new-look Storm looks to stay in the spotlight

 Saturday’s opener is a rematch of last year’s WNBA Finals, which Seattle swept 3-0, and a possible preview of this year’s league championship, considering Las Vegas begins the season as preseason favorite followed by Seattle, according to an Associated Press preseason poll and an anonymous survey of the league’s general managers.

-With the exception of five-time WNBA All-Star Angel McCoughtry, who suffered a season-ending knee injury last week’s exhibition, the Aces return nearly their entire roster, including reigning MVP A’ja Wilson.
+With the exception of five-time WNBA All-Star Angel McCoughtry, who suffered a season-ending knee injury in last week’s exhibition, the Aces return nearly their entire roster, including reigning MVP A’ja Wilson.

 The Aces also bring back three-time WNBA All-Star Liz Cambage and former Washington Huskies star Kelsey Plum, who missed last season, as well as Dearica Camby, who was out for the WNBA Finals.